 Make your way now to the house at the top of the village, enter the fireplace, and collect the Tiara in the first chest you come across, and the Change (rod) at the end of the secret passage.
-Use an Ether1 on Tellah and cast Exit to leave the village (using an Ether if Kainazzo went south).
+Have Tellah cast Exit to leave the village (using an Ether if Kainazzo went south).

 Next, fly to Toroia and enter the castle.
 Visit Edward on the left side of the castle and then cast Exit.

 Head north to the Chocobo Village, catch a black chocobo, and fly to Cave Magnes.

 Head through the cave.
 On B2F, pick up the Ether1 on the left side of the room.
 Finally, pick up the Ether2 to the left of the door to the crystal room.
 Afterward, enter the crystal room.